I update this page about once a year, it is reasonably current but not up to the minute.

 Now if you want to be thoroughly confused consider that the Dragon Slayer series is the parent of both the Legend of Heroes and Xanadu brands.
 See back in 1984 Falcom made a game called Dragon Slayer.
 That spawned a sequel called Dragon Slayer II: Xanadu which lead to several Xanadu-branded games that dropped the "Dragon Slayer" name.
 Years later they released Dragon Slayer: The Legend of Heroes, as you now know that name was flipped in the US and "Dragon Slayer" was dropped from the future installments.

 Faxanadu for the NES was released in 1989.
 It was published by Hudson Soft in Japan but by Nintendo in the United States.
 It's a spin-off of Dragon Slayer II: Xanadu which was only released in Japan.
 I guess if it was released now they would have called it Xanadu Gaiden.
 Anyway, it's a side-scrolling action game with some RPG elements.
 It's not a stretch to compare it to Zelda II: The Adventure of Link.
 The game takes place inside a giant tree that houses many towns and dungeons.
 It sounds weird but I enjoyed the setting.
-Faxanadu is available on the Wii Virtual Console and is not especially pricey in physical form.
+Faxanadu was available on the Wii Virtual Console and is not especially pricey in physical form.

 In 2005 Xanadu Next was released for the N-Gage.
 Like Faxanadu it's a it's a spin-off of Dragon Slayer II: Xanadu.
 I'll probably never buy an N-Gage so I'll miss out on trying it.